Luton Apprenticeship Awards 2026

 Celebrating achievement, inspiring growth

-The Luton Apprenticeship Awards has been launched to celebrate and recognise the achievements of apprentices, local employers, and training providers in our town.
+The Luton Apprenticeship Awards celebrates and recognises the achievements of apprentices, local employers, and training providers in our town.

 Apprenticeships play a vital role in shaping the future workforce, providing individuals with the opportunity to gain hands-on experience, develop essential skills, and build successful careers.
 They also enable businesses to nurture talent, drive innovation, and strengthen the local economy.

-The 2025 Awards Showcased the outstanding talent or apprentices providers and organisations across Luton.
-The Awards attendees included the Vice Lord-Lieutenant Chris Sharwood-Smith MBE DL, High Sheriff of Bedfordshire Bav Shah, and MP Rachel Hopkins demonstrating the value of apprenticeships for the town.
+The 2025 Awards showcased the outstanding talent of apprentices providers and organisations across Luton.
+The Awards attendees included the Vice Lord-Lieutenant Chris Sharwood-Smith MBE DL, High Sheriff of Bedfordshire Bav Shah, and MP Rachel Hopkins, demonstrating the value of apprenticeships for the town.

 luton apprenticeship awards 2025